jakejs/jake/README.md

 Use `task` to define tasks.
 Call it with two arguments (and one optional argument):

-    task(name/prerequisites, action, [async]);
+    task(name, [prerequisites], action, [async]);

-The `name/prerequisites` argument can be either a simple String with the name of the task, or an Object literal where the single key is the name of the ask, and the value is an array of prerequisites.
-The `action` is a function defininng the action to take for the task.
+The `name` argument is a String with the name of the task, and `prerequisites` is an optional Array arg of the list of prerequisite tasks to perform first.
+The `action` is a Function defininng the action to take for the task.
+(Note that Object-literal syntax for name/prerequisites in a single argument a la Rake is also supported, but JavaScript's lack of support for dynamic keys in Object literals makes it not very useful.)

 The `async` argument is optional, and when set to `true` (`async === true`) indicates the task executes asynchronously.
 Asynchronous tasks need to call `complete()` to signal they have completed.